José M. Hernández: Immigration

-Hernandez made headlines soon after his return to Earth as a result of comments he made on Mexican television advocating that the United States legalize undocumented immigrants.
+Hernández made headlines soon after his return to Earth as a result of comments he made on Mexican television advocating that the United States legalize undocumented immigrants.
 He does not favor a guest worker program or a secure ID program.

-Taxes
+Fiscal policy

 Hernández supported California's Proposition 30, a ballot measure proposed by Gov. Jerry Brown to increase income taxes on those earning more than $250,000 and raise the sales tax rate by a quarter-cent for everyone.
-To balance the federal budget, Hernández says there needs to be a combination of tax increases and budget cuts.
+Hernández says there needs to be a combination of tax increases and budget cuts to balance the federal budget.

 Personal life

-Hernández is married to his wife, Adela and has five children, Julio, Karina, Vanessa, Marisol, and Antonio.
+Hernández and his wife Adela have five children.
 For several years, his wife ran a Mexican restaurant just outside the Johnson Space Center gates, called Tierra Luna Grill, which is Spanish for Earth Moon Grill.
-In 2014, Hernández joined the Board of Directors for the nonprofit humanitarian space agency, SpaceUnited.
-Hernández owns a 20 acre vineyard near Lodi, California, and in 2021 began bottling wine under the Tierra Luna Cellars label.
+Hernández owns a 20-acre vineyard near Lodi, California, and in 2021 began bottling wine under the Tierra Luna Cellars label.

+In 2023, a film entitled A Million Miles Away about Hernández's NASA career, starring Michael Peña, was released.
+The film was based on Hernández’s 2012 autobiography, “Reaching for the Stars: The Inspiring Story of a Migrant Farmworker Turned Astronaut.”